Working from home can actually be a #blessing for people living with ADHD.

 … But wait – there’s more!

 COVID-19 has thrust many of us into the new arena of working from home (WFH).
 For some people with ADHD, this newfound flexibility is ideal.
-For others, it places more obstacles (e.g. adorable dogs needing our attention) in the way of staying on the right track with projects and deadlines.
+For others, it places more obstacles (e.g., not having others around to "body double") in the way of staying on the right track with projects and deadlines.

 This article provides tips for balancing ADHD and the WFH life.